Table of Contents

 3. IL-10 production: The RAGE/HMGB1 axis drives regulatory cytokine IL-10, creating an anti-inflammatory, tolerogenic environment

-4. ACE2 overexpression: IL-10 paradoxically upregulates ACE2 (the viral receptor), facilitating viral expansion
+4. ACE2 overexpression: IL-10 paradoxically upregulates ACE2 (the viral receptor).
+This facilitates viral expansion.

 5. Blocked clearance: Regulatory T-cell expansion and IL-10 dominance prevent effective viral/antigen elimination